Zouma pleads guilty to kicking and slapping cat

 Zouma could be seen volleying the Bengal cat across his kitchen, before throwing a pair of shoes at it and slapping its head.

-Prosecutor Hazel Stevens told the court that Kurt could be heard saying: "I swear I'll kill it, I swear I'll kill it."
+Prosecutor Hazel Stevens told the court Kurt could be heard saying: "I swear I'll kill it, I swear I'll kill it."

 He admitted two counts of causing unnecessary suffering to a protected animal.